Mikko Koivu: A Living History of the Minnesota Wild

 Koivu’s rookie season of 2005-06, the first of his 14 NHL seasons (at the time of this article) saw him tally 21 points.
 The Wild, meanwhile, didn’t make the Stanley Cup playoffs once again after a fifth-place Northwest division finish.
 Disappointment abound after the fourth such season in five full campaigns in the league; still, the season overall could be seen as a stepping stone moving forward.

-The Wild won eight more games in 2005-06 than in the prior campaign of 2003-04, and they were still waiting for much of their young talent from the various drafts to further mature gives further perspective.
+The Wild won eight more games in 2005-06 than in the prior campaign of 2003-04, and and that they were still waiting for much of their young talent from the various drafts to further mature grants the year further perspective.
 Finishing with 84 points after a canceled NHL season is a step forward for a young team who managed 83 the season prior, and adapting players old and young to the rule changes that came out of the 2004-05 NHL lockout took all teams some time to adjust.
 Reconciling budding youths, varying styles and abilities to the revised game is the story of the 2005-06 season.

 Meanwhile, at still only 22-years-of-age, Koivu’s rookie season was his lowest point tally for any NHL season throughout the rest of his career (at the time of this article).
 It speaks to the level of play he has consistently sustained for the Wild over the subsequent campaigns, as much as to how he and the rest of the league settled into the new rules as the following campaigns would unfold.